-Women may have misgivings about the nature of their fantasises and consciously avoid masturbating, feeling that it is unhealthy in some way.
-It is likely that the opposite is true, when we fantasise we release from our minds the subconscious thoughts that are there whether we consciously focus on them or not.
+Women may regret the nature of their fantasises and consciously avoid masturbating, feeling that it is an immoral or unhealthy activity.
+This is not the case.
+When we fantasise we release from our minds the subconscious thoughts that are there whether we consciously admit on them or not.

-There is the initial build-up or scene-setting where a woman determines whether her mind is responding to the anticipation of sexual excitement.
-Women have a very limited menu of fantasies to choose from.
-This seems to be a result of a natural apathy towards making any effort to find erotic material.
+Women have a limited menu of fantasies to choose from.
+This seems to be a result of a natural apathy towards making effort to find erotic material.
 A woman may have only a handful of fantasies that she uses on a regular basis, some of which originate from when she first started masturbating.